-The Group securitises a portion of financial assets by selling these assets to a special purpose trust, and the special purpose trust issues assets-backed securities to investors.
+The Group securities a portion of financial assets by selling these assets to a special purpose trust, and the special purpose trust issues assets-backed securities to investors.
 The Group holds subordinated assets-backed securities which are not transferrable until the principal and interests of the preference assets-backed securities have been repaid.
 The Group acts as an asset service provider to provide services such as collection of the principal and interests of loans in asset pool, keep account records related to asset pool, and issue service reports.
-The trust property, after paying trust taxation and relevant fees, will be firstly used to repay the principal and interests of the preference assets-backed securities; after fully paid to the holders of the preference assets-backed securities and attributable to the Group and other owners of subordinated assets-backed securities.
+The trust property, after paying trust taxation and relevant fees, will be firstly used to repay the principal and interests of the preference assets-backed securities; after fully paid to the holders of the preference assets-backed securities, the remaining trust property is treated as property of subordinated assets-backed securities and attributable to the Group and other owners of subordinated assets-backed securities.
 Whether the Groups derecognises a financial asset partially or completely depends on the extent of retaintion of the risks and rewards of those assets transferred to the other entity.